 Why do competitive swimmers shave their bodies?

-Shaving removes body hair that increases friction drag.
-It also gives swimmers a psychological edge and a smoother feel in the water.
+Shaving removes body hair that increases friction drag, and gives a psychological edge with a smoother feel in the water.
+For most recreational swimmers, a silicone cap and a well-fitting suit provide the majority of the same drag reduction benefits without reaching for the razor.

 Yes.
-Wave drag is strongest near the surface.
-By pushing off 0.5-1 meter underwater, you eliminate most surface wave resistance and glide farther before surfacing.
+Wave drag is strongest at the surface.
+Pushing off 0.5–1 metre underwater eliminates most surface wave resistance and allows you to glide significantly farther before surfacing.
+This is why the underwater dolphin kick is the fastest movement in competitive swimming.

 Swimming articles you might also like: